 Typically, home appraisals do not have an expiration date.
 However, since the report is based on comparable homes in the neighborhood, the appraisal needs to be reasonably up to date to remain consistent with the current market and neighborhood trends.
 Therefore, mortgage companies may not accept an appraisal that is more than six months old.

-After the appraisal is complete, the mortgage underwriter will review the report and make a final decision (approved, approved with conditions, or denied).
-From there, all parties will work together to schedule a closing date to finalize the mortgage process!
-The timeline for the rest of the process may depend on the underwriter’s final decision and when the closing is scheduled, which may take anywhere from one week to a few weeks.
+After the appraisal is complete, the mortgage underwriter will review the report and decide (approved, approved with conditions, or denied).
+From there, all parties will work together to schedule a closing date.
+It’s important to note that the timeline for the rest of the process may depend on the underwriter’s final decision and when the closing is scheduled, which may take anywhere from a few days to a few weeks.

 If you or anyone you know has questions about the appraisal process, get in touch with one of our mortgage specialists!